prefixFelix/FernoPy/README.md

 ### 1. Obtain the device ID

-> [!IMPORTANT]
-> You can also find the ID on a sticker in the battery compartment of the remote control.
+> :warning: You can also find the ID on a sticker in the battery compartment of the remote control.
 The batteries must be removed for this.

 #### 1.1 Prepare FernoPy